CPAD2021SecB/SecBGroup10/README.md

 ## BREVIEW App
 Breview allows people to share their thoughts about their recent reads.
 Also helps users to find what their friends are reading, and their review about the picks.
-Which allows them to pick their next read.
+Which allows them to pick their next read.xx

 <img align="center" src="https://github.com/CPAD2021SecB/Group10/raw/main/Breview_icon.png?raw=true" alt="Breview Logo"  >